MedhaRagh/Analyzing-the-Life-Expectancy-Dataset/README.md

   9. [What is the Impact of schooling on the lifespan of humans?](https://public.tableau.com/views/SchoolingvsLE/Story?:language=en-US&:display_count=n&:origin=viz_share_link )<br>
   10. [What are the factors contributing to thinness of children?](https://public.tableau.com/views/ThinnessAnalysis/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)<br><br>

+# Webiste
+We used AWS to host our website as it delivers a highly performant and scalable website at a fraction of the cost of a traditional web server.

+To vist our website, please [click here]().